 Between State Street’s big transformation into a pedestrian promenade and the continuation of creative parklets, Downtown and the Funk Zone channel that European outdoor dining vibe—with a Californian twist, of course.

 Health conscious diners and the sustainably-minded flock to Green Table on De La Guerra for vegetarian and gluten-free daytime eats.
 The restaurant is also popular with matcha fans thanks to the vast selection of drinks and smoothies.
-Place an order and grab a seat at its new boho, eco-chic parklet just across the sidewalk from the storefront.
+Place an order and grab a seat at its boho, eco-chic parklet just across the sidewalk from the storefront.

 Family-run Shalhoobs Meat Company is quintessential Santa Barbara through and through.
 Its Funk Zone restaurant was already appointed with a sizable outdoor patio on a concrete lot—it’s a comfortable, relaxed place to enjoy barbecued delights featuring mindfully-sourced proteins and produce.